-Upon approval of the CAR by the Board, County Mayor, or County Mayor's Designee, the CAR shall be filed with the COB.
+Upon approval of the CAR by the Board, County Mayor, or County Mayor's Designee, the CAR shall be filed with the COBClerk of the Board of County Commissioners.

 E. Rejection of All Respondents

 If either the selection process or negotiations fail to result in a contract award, the client department shall prepare a memorandum addressed to the County Mayor to request rejection of all proposals.
 The rejection shall be filed with the COB, upon approval by the County Mayor County Mayor's designee.